zsparal/api-documentation/README.md

 We take pull requests on our documentation as well, if you think that something can be improved please open a PR.

+The documentation is formatted using [reStructuredText](www.sphinx-doc.org/en/master/rest.html).

 ### Previewing local changes

 If you made any changes, and want to check out if it can be successfully build and how it will look, perform the following steps:

-0. Install Sphinx, if you don't have it yet: `pip install -U sphinx`
+1. Install Sphinx, if you don't have it yet: `pip install -U sphinx`
-0. Run `make html` to create the HTML files that make up the documentation.
+2. Run `make html` to create the HTML files that make up the documentation.

 ## Support